Social Justice Leadership Retreat

 What is the Social Justice Leadership Retreat?

-University of Minnesota Social Justice Leadership Retreat takes approximately 50 students and 20 facilitators away from campus for three days and two nights of immersion activities focused on various issues of social justice.
-After arriving in early evening on night one, the group spends time developing trust and relationships in small and large group discussions along with facilitators.
+University of Minnesota Social Justice Leadership Retreat takes approximately 80 students and 25 facilitators away from campus for three days and two nights of immersion activities focused on various issues of social justice.
+After arriving in the early evening on night one, the group spends time developing trust and relationships in small and large group discussions along with facilitators.
 The following two days are used to facilitate a journey for each student in exploring their own identities, sharing their personal story in their small group, listening to the personal stories of others, and attending training sessions on privilege, understanding personal identities, and what all of this means in leadership.
 Topics of discussion and reflection include race and racism, gender, sexual orientation, socioeconomic, and campus climate.
 Fourteen successful retreats have taken place since January 2005.

 The Social Justice Leadership Retreat is designed to help educate students about the concepts of social justice and community leadership through exploration of their own stories, the stories of others, and issues of oppression and privilege, as well as developing contacts and support networks across campus and skills to be an ally to many different groups.